Panax notoginseng

 Panax notoginseng is a species of the genus Panax, and it is commonly referred to in English as Chinese ginseng or notoginseng.
 In Chinese it is called tiánqī (田七), tienchi ginseng, sānqī (三七) or sanchi, three-seven root, and mountain plant.
 P. notoginseng belongs to the same scientific genus as Panax ginseng.
 In Latin, the word panax means "cure-all", and the family of ginseng plants is one of the best-known herbs.

-P. notoginseng grows naturally in China.
+Panax notoginseng grows naturally in China.
 The herb is a perennial with dark green leaves branching from a stem with a red cluster of berries in the middle.
 It is both cultivated and gathered from wild forests, with wild plants being the most valuable.
 The Chinese refer to it as three-seven root because the plant has three petioles with seven leaflets each.
 It is also said that the root should be harvested between three and seven years after planting it.